 4. Spinach

-Spinach is another leafy green packed with skin-protecting nutrients.
+Spinach is a leafy green packed with skin-protecting nutrients.
 It is rich in vitamin E, a fat-soluble antioxidant that helps protect your skin from UV damage by neutralizing free radicals.

-Additionally, spinach is rich in lutein, a carotenoid that protects the skin from oxidative stress by reducing free radical formation (6).
+Additionally, spinach is rich in lutein, a carotenoid that protects the skin from oxidative stress by reducing free radical formation.

-Carotenoids have also been shown to improve skin elasticity, hydration, texture, reduce wrinkles and age spots, offering powerful anti-aging benefits.
+Carotenoids have been shown to improve skin elasticity, hydration, texture, and reduce the appearance of wrinkles and age spots, offering additional anti-aging benefits.

 You can enjoy spinach in salads, smoothies, or sautéed with olive oil for maximum absorption of its fat-soluble nutrients.